Deutsche Bank refuses to give U.S. senators information on recent Trump dealings

-Four Democratic senators, led by Elizabeth Warren, earlier this month demanded here details from Deutsche's chief executive, Christian Sewing, about the bank's interaction this year with Trump and his family's companies.
+Four Democratic senators, led by Elizabeth Warren, earlier this month demanded here details from Deutsche Bank Chief Executive Christian Sewing about the bank's interaction this year with Trump and his family's companies.

-Deutsche’s counsel, in the letter dated April 21, rejected the senators’ request on privacy grounds.
+Deutsche’s counsel rejected the senators’ request on privacy grounds, according to the letter dated April 21 seen by Reuters.

 “We hope that you will understand Deutsche Bank’s need to respect the legal, as well as contractual, boundaries that exist with respect to such confidential information,” the bank’s law firm, Akin Gump, wrote.